Fort Myers Personal Injury Attorney

 Conversely, in a complicated matter with uncertain recovery prospects and questions of who is at fault, one may not reach an agreed settlement and end up at trial.
 In such situations, it could take years for everything to wrap up.

 The answer is a resounding maybe.
 Florida law recognizes the legal doctrine of comparative fault.
-It means that if an injured person is found to be partly responsible for their injuries, then any damage award may be lowered by the percentage of fault assigned to him.
+That means that if an injured person is found to be partly responsible for their injuries, then any damage award may be lowered by the percentage of fault assigned to him.

 Client Review